-- Increase awareness and use of PPRNs by decision makers: the survey showed that healthcare decision makers may find value in existing PPRN data, particularly related to the subjective patient experience of their disease and treatment but they may not be aware of them.
+- Increase awareness and use of PPRNs by decision makers: the survey showed that healthcare decision makers may find value in existing PPRN data, particularly related to the subjective patient experience of their disease and treatment, but they may not be aware of these data.

-- Increase access to EHRs: access to EHRs was felt to enable the PPRN to be most useful, but few have access to EHR.
-It is important for PPRN development to gain access to EHRs.
+- Increase access to EHRs: access to EHRs was felt to enable PPRNs to be most useful, but few have access to EHR.
+It is important for PPRNs in development to gain access to EHRs.

 - Improving current PPRNs could improve their ability to generate more useful data for CER: having both EHR and patient-reported outcomes from current PPRNs could enable PPRNs to generate more useful data for CER.